Septic Repair Services

 How Much Does it Cost for Septic Drain field Repair or Replacement vs. TerraLift operation?

 In the Piedmont area of North Carolina, around Lake Norman, Charlotte and Statesville, NC, replacing septic drainlines depends on many factors.
 First, you must obtain a permit from the Health Department in your city or county, which you may not be able to do, as many locations will require you to tap into the city or county sewer instead of replacing septic drain lines.
 Second, once you have your permit, which could cost hundreds of dollars, you must install the new lines in the location as specified by the Health Department, and connect them correctly from the existing system.
 This process is expensive.
 Not only does it cost to have the septic drain field or drain lines replaced, but your yard will be damaged significantly by the machines that are necessary to dig the new septic drain lines.
-Typically, a flat area that is easy to access with equipment, will cost between $5,000 — 8,000.
-In comparison, having a TerraLift repair the saturated drain field utilizing the power of air, the cost is around $1000 – $1500, depending upon the length and number of drain lines.\
+Typically, Terralift is a fraction of the price to replace a drain field.

 How Does a TerraLift machine Work?